-Use column and bar charts for direct comparison of data or to show data over time when the number of time intervals is small.
+Use column charts for direct comparison of data or to show data over time only when the number of time intervals is small.
 In addition, column charts are useful for displaying data with both positive and negative values.

-A column chart is useful for displaying negative and positive values.
-Sorting by alphabetical order helps the user locate specific categories.
+A column chart is useful for displaying negative and positive values because the y-axis can display numbers below zero.

 Use bar charts to compare values across categories that are not sequential or time-based.
 If labels are long or if there are many categories, a bar chart is more effective than a column chart because each label will have sufficient space regardless of the number of categories.

-Line charts are best used for presenting data over time and are more effective than bar charts for presenting many data points.
-They are also more effective for displaying data in scenarios where the differences between data points are small because the y-axis automatically adjusts to fit the data.
+Line charts are best used for comparing data over time and are effective at presenting many data points.
+They are also effective for displaying data in scenarios where the differences between data points are small because the y-axis automatically adjusts to fit the data.

-Conventionally, the x-axis contains the categories of time, and the y-axis the frequencies of the measured data.
+Conventionally, the x-axis contains the categories of time, and y-axis contains the frequency of the measured data.

 A line chart’s y-axis values are automatically scaled to fit the line chart, which increases the visibility of relatively small differences in data values.